 Requesting access to University data, such as the Student Information System (PeopleSoft) or General Ledger Mart, requires the Federated Authorization process to ensure proper data security and controls.
 The new Federated Authorization Community provides a centralized online location to digitally request access to University enterprise systems.
 It retains all the security and auditing benefits of the paper-based process, while eliminating the need to print forms, obtain handwritten signatures, and fax forms to approvers.

 The system handles the entire request and approval process, automatically routing requests to the appropriate approvers.
 Updates are system-generated, so you can track the status of your request.
 You can access the Federated Authorization Community from any device, using almost any web browser.
 To get started, just connect to https://technology.pitt.edu/FedAuth.

 Pitt Passport Makeover

 Pitt Passport, the University’s single sign-on service for accessing Pitt resources, has a fresh, new look.
 You don’t need to do anything—the sign-on process is the same.
 But this is a good opportunity to remind you that scammers sometimes copy the appearance of a login page to trick you into giving up your username and password!
 To make sure you are connected the legitimate Pitt Password page, look at the URL address in your browser—it should read: https://passport.pitt.edu.

 More to come…

-After their busy May and June, you might think Pitt IT would relax for the rest of the summer.
+After their busy summer, you might think Pitt IT would relax for the next few months.
 Nope—more IT innovations are on the way.
-Keep a lookout for information about tech services to: assist in writing medical and scientific research articles; teach others how to pronounce your name and what pronouns you use; special training opportunities; and computing lab service changes.
 Stay in the know by subscribing to a Pitt IT newsletter or notification service: pi.tt/subscribe.